1. DRUG-INDUCED THROMBOCYTOPENIA

 3. VON WILLEBRAND DISEASE TYPE 2B

 von Willebrand disease (vWD) type 2B leads to chronic, characteristically mild to moderate thrombocytopenia via an abnormal vWF molecule that binds platelets with increased affinity, resulting in aggregation and clearance.

 4. PLATELET SEQUESTRATION

 One-third of the platelet mass is typically sequestered in the spleen.
 Splenomegaly, due to a variety of conditions (eTable 14–1), may lead to thrombocytopenia of variable severity.
-When possible, treatment of the underlying disorder should be pursued, but splenectomy, splenic embolization, or splenic irradiation may be considered in selected ...
+When possible, treatment of the underlying disorder should be pursued, but splenectomy, splenic embolization, or splenic irradiation may ...